platformsh/platformsh-docs/src/gettingstarted/own-code/step-2.md

 ### SSH key pair

 Once your account has been set up and the [CLI](/development/cli.md) is installed, Platform.sh needs one additional piece of information about your computer so that you can access your projects from the command line.
-If you are unfamiliar with how to generate an RSA public and private key, there are excellent instructions in the documentation about [how to do so](/gettingstarted/tools.md#ssh).
+If you are unfamiliar with how to generate an RSA public and private key, there are excellent instructions in the documentation about [how to do so](/development/tools.md#ssh).

 ### Add your SSH key to your account

 Now that you have the requirements out of the way, place your SSH key onto Platform.sh so that you can communicate with your projects from your computer using the management console.
+Log in to your account

 <html>
 <head>